Laurel Ptak: Publications

 Ptak has contributed to exhibition catalogues, monographs and books published by The New Museum, Los Angeles County Museum of Art, Sternberg Press, MIT Press, New Documents and others.
 Her writing on contemporary art and artists appears in journals including The Exhibitionist, Aperture Magazine, Bomb Magazine, Art Journal, Brooklyn Rail and more.
 She has contributed as an oral historian to the Art Spaces Archives Project.

 She is co-editor of the book Undoing Property? together with artist Marysia Lewandowska, published by Sternberg Press.
 Its essays, interviews and artistic projects explore themes of immaterial labor, political economy and the commons and feature contributions by artists, curators and theorists including Michael Asher, Claire Pentecost, Maria Lind and Marina Vishmidt.

 One of Ptak's best known projects is her text Wages For Facebook, which draws upon ideas from the 1970s international Wages for housework feminist campaign to think through contemporary relationships of capitalism, class and affective labor.
 When it launched as a website it immediately drew over 20,000 views and was rapidly and internationally debated via social media and the press, setting off a public conversation about worker's rights and the very nature of labor, as well as the politics of its refusal, in the digital age.
-She has lectured together with activist and theorist Silvia Federici, whose original text on which it is based, on the project’s origins and meaning.
+She has lectured together with activist and theorist Silvia Federici, on whose original text it is based, on the project’s origins and meaning.